aguimorefran/recipe-balancer/README.md

-# recipe-recommendator
+# recipe-balancer
 Recipe recommendator based on user ingredients.
+It balances the grams to adjust to the diet constraints